axchristie/UB2017/_site/README.md

-# IDHMC
+# UB2017
-Materials for workshop on Historical Maps &amp; 3D Mapping, delivered at the IDHMC Digital Mapping Workshop (April 18, 2017).
+Materials for 3D Mapping workshop, delivered at the Digital Composition Lab, University at Buffalo (October 3, 2017).